 Performance Criteria: Bathymetric and lidar elevation data would be analyzed to determine increases or decreases in connectivity.
 Success criteria includes increased or decreased connectivity, depending on individual measure goals, compared to baseline conditions.
+Success criteria includes improvements of 25 percent from baseline conditions in the frequency of hydrologic connectivity by year seven.
 There are no specific success criteria for aquatic fauna.